adobe/aepsdk-edgeidentity-android/Documentation/api-reference.md

   * `MCORGID` - Experience Cloud Org ID
   * `TS` - A timestamp taken when this request was made

-> :memo: When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes) is provided, and you are fetching the url variables from the Mobile SDK, the timeout value is 500ms.
-If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes).
+> :memo: When `AdobeCallbackWithError` is provided, and you are fetching the url variables from the Mobile SDK, the timeout value is 500ms.
+If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.

 #### Java